“Go out to all the world and tell the good news.”

 Don’t worry.
 Those highly trained men and women currently on staff within the vast farming community will have their hands full when the next harvest comes in.
 The seed is just as potent as ever, and promises an abundant harvest, as always.

 All that remains is a little cooperation among willing individuals and a positive outlook for the future of the world.

-My next post, Political Baby Steps, describes one way to advance our political campaign.
+My next post, Political Baby Steps, describes one way to advance our farming enterprise, (AKA our political campaign).